KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

 \subsection{PDDL Generation Using knowledge graphs}

-Generating a correct PDDL problem is inherently challenging, as minor inconsistencies in object labels, relations, or properties can invalidate the entire specification for symbolic planners.
-This difficulty is amplified in multi-robot domains, where tasks are often ambiguous and involve complex interactions.
-To address this, we employ a structured pipeline in which multiple LLMs incrementally construct the PDDL problem, grounded in the knowledge graph.
+Generating correct PDDL is challenging, as small inconsistencies in objects, relations, or properties can invalidate the entire specification.
+This is amplified in multi-robot settings with ambiguous tasks and complex interactions.
+To address this, we use a structured pipeline where multiple LLMs incrementally construct the PDDL problem, grounded in the knowledge graph.